BenWiederhake/steppow/README.md

 # steppow

-> Simple, Asymmetric Proof of Work
+> Simple Sequential Asymmetric Proof of Work

 I needed a proof of work system with the following properties:
 - Asymmetric